sarangcr03/LinuxGSM-discord-bot/README.md

    nohup DGSbot &
    ```

    This will start the bot in the background and detach it from the terminal.
-If you want to stop the bot later, you can use the `kill` command.
+If you want to stop the bot later, you can use the `kill` or `pkill` command.

 ## Usage